 So, what exactly is broken link building?
 Anthony D. Nelson has a good definition for it:

-too many broken links, it can harm your rankings or get your site penalized.
+Broken links are dead links – links that lead to nowhere.
+When users click them, they’re redirected to an error page.
+If your site has too many broken links, it can harm your rankings or get your site penalized.

 As a new blogger, you can easily find broken links, then contact the site owner to let them know about it.
 But, don’t stop there.
 Suggest your own web page as a replacement for the dead link.